GIScience/Leaflet.Heightgraph/README.md

 default: `true`

+### expandControls
+Boolean value that defines if the expand controls (i.e. toggle and close) should be visible.
+To be set to false when the heightgraph is embedded in another component and that controls when and how the heightgraph is expanded.

+default: `true`

 ### expandCallback
 Function to be called if the heightgraph is expanded or reduced.
 The state of the heightgraph is passed as an argument.
 It is `true` when expanded and